 Both Stockholm and Riga during the spring are popular places to visit.
 The activities around the city and the natural beauty are the main draw to Riga this time of year.
 Also, many travelers come to Stockholm for the activities around the city and the natural beauty.

 Riga is around the same temperature as Stockholm in the spring.
-The temperature in Riga is usually 5°C (42°F) in April, and Stockholm stays around 5°C (41°F).
+The daily temperature in Riga averages around 5°C (42°F) in April, and Stockholm fluctuates around 5°C (41°F).

 Riga usually gets more rain in April than Stockholm.
 Riga gets 39 mm (1.5 in) of rain, while Stockholm receives 31 mm (1.2 in) of rain this time of the year.

 |Jan||-5°C (23°F)||33 mm (1.3 in)||-3°C (27°F)||36 mm (1.4 in)|

 |Feb||-4°C (24°F)||25 mm (1 in)||-3°C (27°F)||26 mm (1 in)|

 |Mar||-0°C (31°F)||31 mm (1.2 in)||0°C (33°F)||26 mm (1 in)|

 |Apr||5°C (42°F)||39 mm (1.5 in)||5°C (41°F)||31 mm (1.2 in)|